DHTMLX/docs-todolist/docs/api/methods/redo_method.md

 @short: Repeats the action that was reverted by the undo action

 :::info
-If you set the [`history.projects`](api/configs/history_config.md) parameter to `true`, you will be able to manage history of changes for each project separately; otherwise, you will be able to manage history for whole app.
+If you set the [`history.projects`](api/configs/history_config.md) parameter to `true`, you will be able to manage the history of changes for each project separately; otherwise, you will be able to manage the history of changes for the whole app.
 :::

 ### Usage